headshed-dev/headshed-dev.github.io/src/pages/uploadz/astro-static-site-generator.md

 # TL;DR

-with node.js installed, you can get started with Astro as simply as :
+Having `node.js` installed, you can get started with Astro as simply as :

 ```bash
 npm create astro@latest